Links on Android Authority may earn us a commission. Learn more.

 There are two major changes to minor parts of the design: the power and volume buttons have been restored to the proper side of the phone, and the S Pen has been relocated.
-In a design misstep last year, Samsung put the power/screen lock button on the left edge of the phone.
+In a design misstep in 2019, Samsung put the power/screen lock button on the left edge of the phone.
 For anyone coming from a Note 8 or Note 9, the button was suddenly on the opposite side of the phone.
 Now both the volume toggle and power button are on the right edge, where most people can find them easily.
 The feedback of these keys is flawless.
 Oddly, Samsung moved the S Pen from its traditional location on the bottom-right corner to the bottom-left corner.
 We can only surmise that Samsung made this change to accommodate the camera module.
 Speaking of which…

-On the top edge you’ll find the SIM/microSD tray and a microphone, while on the bottom you’ll locate the S Pen, speaker grille, USB-C port, and another microphone.
+On the top edge, you’ll find the SIM/microSD tray and a microphone, while on the bottom you’ll locate the S Pen, speaker grille, USB-C port, and another microphone.
 The left edge is bereft of any design or functional elements.

 In all, the design of the Samsung Galaxy Note 20 Ultra is fine.
 I wish it were more unique, or at least stood apart from its Samsung brethren more distinctly.
 I suppose there’s something to be said, however, for that family resemblance.